-Terre de Haut, Les Saintes – Guadeloupe – A French Caribbean Island Escape
+Les Saintes, Terre de Haut, Guadeloupe – A Caribbean Island Escape

 Affiliate Disclosure: This Les Saintes, Terre de Haut post contains affiliate links.
 If you click a link and make a purchase, I may receive a small commission at no cost to you.
 All opinions are entirely my own.

-My husband and I can’t actually remember where we first heard about the tiny Caribbean island of Terre-de-Haut.
-It was likely featured in a magazine article (yes, the old fashioned paper kind) about dreamy, remote destinations that few people had heard of.
+My husband and I can’t quite remember where we first heard about the tiny Caribbean island of Terre-de-Haut.
+It was likely featured in a magazine article (yes, the old-fashioned paper kind) about dreamy, remote destinations that few people had heard of.

-This was way back in 2006, and not unlike today, this topic would send us scrambling down an obsessive trip research rabbit hotel.
-The destination appealed to so much that we decided to travel nearly 24 hours with a toddler and another on the way to experience this unique island paradise.
+This was back in 2006, and much like today, we found ourselves scrambling down the obsessive trip research rabbit hole.
+The destination captivated us so much that we decided to embark on a nearly 24-hour journey with a toddler and another on the way, all to experience this unique island paradise.

 And memorable it was!
-We fell head-over-heels in love with charming Terre-de-Haut and spent many years trying to work our way back – finally booking it again for 2020 (which of course did not happen).
-Three years later, our timing was finally right and we found ourselves strolling the quaint streets of Terre-de-Haut, Guadeloupe once again.
-We were delighted to discover that it was exactly as we remembered it.
+We fell head-over-heels in love with charming Terre-de-Haut and spent many years trying to work our way back – finally with success in 2023 (and more recently in 2025).
+Strolling its quaint streets once again, we were delighted to discover that it was exactly as we remembered it.

 Want to learn more?
 Please start with the following short video (< 2 min.) or use the menu to find what you need quickly.